May the force be with you

 Every year on May 4th, enthusiastic Star Wars fans around the world come together (sometimes only virtually, and sometimes only spiritually because many of us are grown-ups who have grown-up things to do) to celebrate the legendary sci-fi franchise.
-While I can’t say that I’m a die-hard fan, I did watch a Star Wars movie or two and know a few memes (Solo shoots first) which, hopefully, qualify me to write this article.
+While I can’t say that I’m a die-hard fan, I did watch a Star Wars movie or two and know a few memes (Solo shoots first) which, hopefully, qualify me to curate these gifts.

-On Star Wars Day this year, give yourself or your Star Wars franchising loving friend (and maybe even your dad?) a little encouragement for being such a great fan by getting them a little gift.
+On Star Wars Day this year, give yourself or your Star Wars franchising loving dad or friend a little encouragement for being such a great fan by getting them a little gift.
 Below you will find a list of 10 unique and affordable gift ideas that are must-haves for Star Wars fans.
 Check them out and let me know what do you think.
 A few of these items are somewhat funny, see if you can spot them in the list.
 May the fourth be with you.

-- Boba Fett backpack.
 Seriously guys.
-If you have the budget, get this backpack.
+If you have the budget, get this Boba Fett backpack that is so freaking awesome.
 If you’re a fan of the franchise, you would have known Boba Fett, he’s the much-cooler version of Captain Phasma before Captain Phasma.
 A bounty-hunting badass who dares (dared?) to talk back to Vader and manages to track down and capture Han Solo.
 Did I mention his armor and helmet are super cool?
 With this backpack, you’ll be inheriting Boba Fett’s cool factor, partially that is.

 As I complete this list, I realize that most of the items here feature Empire characters — almost no love for the Resistance.
 Either I’m secretly a sith (or a lowly stormtrooper), or that Lucasfilm has done a terrific job at designing the franchise’s villains (are they, though?
 Some says the Empire did nothing wrong.
 Here’s a Empire did nothing wrong t-shirt).

-- Death Star fire pits.
+Death Star fire pits.
 Not for the faint of heart.
 This is a DIY project for people with advanced metal handling (what’s the correct term to use?) skill only.
-It does looks amazing though.
+It does look amazing though.